 Read a Client’s Cues and Expand Upon Them

 When discussing a web project, you’ll undoubtedly have some pertinent questions to ask.
 But you won’t always get the most complete answers – at least, not right away.
-That’s why it’s important to provide clients with some solid follow-up questions.
+That’s why it’s important to provide clients with some solid follow-up queries.

 Introduce Potential Scenarios

-Know the Individual
+Get To Know the Individual